AlejandroPenaloza/ompy/README.md

 ## ompy
 \
-This file provides functions to be used with angles and their different measures.
-(FOR NOW, TO BE DEVELOPED).
+Operations and relations for angles and their different measures. (for now, to be developed).

 __are_bools(*tuple_arg*)__\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It checks if items in tuple are booleans data type.